 The loss of a limb or member is one of the most difficult occupational injuries to bear.
 Depending upon the affected part of the body, an amputation can require an individual to relearn how to perform some of the most basic tasks, such as independently feeding one’s self, standing, or walking.
 It can also create significant or insurmountable obstacles to accomplishing the necessary duties associated with your job.
 When the physical and mental therapy, medical treatments, and prolonged inability to work are factored in it is easy to understand the need for access to workers’ compensation benefits.

 If you have suffered an on the job injury that resulted in the amputation of all or part of a limb or member, then you may be entitled to seek payments through your employer’s legally mandated insurance.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder at (252) 222-0227.
 Your health and family circumstance are our primary concern.

 Causes of Amputation